X

 As data becomes more valuable to businesses and the volume of data continues to increase, building a data strategy is becoming increasingly crucial for companies of all sizes.
 A good data strategy will help you use your resources more efficiently and maximize the value you can get from your data.

 Lotame’s Data Empowered solutions can help you optimize your data and take the next step toward unlocking your organization’s full potential.
-Our next-generation platform, Spherical allows you to unify marketing and advertising data to provide actionable insights.
+Our end-to-end data collaboration platform, Spherical allows you to unify marketing and advertising data to provide actionable insights.
 Whatever your goals, our advanced machine learning and lookalike modeling capabilities empower your growth initiatives.

 With Spherical, brands and agencies can: